Francisco Trincão: Senior

 In August 2020, Trincão had his first senior call-up for UEFA Nations League matches against Croatia and Sweden the following month.
 He made his debut on 5 September, replacing Bernardo Silva in the 78th minute of a 4–1 home victory over the former.

 Trincão was named in a preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.
 He did not make the final cut.

 In October 2024, courtesy of his Sporting performances, Trincão was called by new manager Roberto Martinez for upcoming 2024–25 Nations League matches.
 He played 26 minutes in the 3–1 win against Poland in Warsaw.

 Trincão scored his first goals for Portugal on 23 March 2025, grabbing a brace in a 5–2 victory over Denmark in the Nations League quarter-finals (5–3 on aggregate) after coming on for Diogo Dalot late into the second half.
 He was selected for the finals in Germany, starting the 2–1 semi-final defeat of the hosts and being unused in the penalty shoot-out win against Spain.

+Trincão was included in the 2026 World Cup squad.
+He made his debut in the competition on 23 June, featuring 30 minutes of the 5–0 group-stage win over Uzbekistan in place of João Félix.